Databricks CLI

 Release: v2.10.1 (#1704)

-This release updates the Databricks CLI to v0.253.0 and improves virtual environment management by using UV when available.
+This release updates the Databricks CLI to v0.253.0 and improves virtual environment management by using UV.
 It also adds support for complex variables in the UI and prevents `sys.exit` calls in Jupyter initialization scripts.

 Release: v2.9.4 (#1670)